scientistigwe/tasktopia/README.md

    - Logged into Heroku using the CLI: `heroku login`
    - Created a new Heroku app: `heroku create`
    - Pushed the code to Heroku: `git push heroku main`
-   - Configured environment variables via the Heroku dashboard or CLI.
+   - Configured environment variables via the Heroku dashboard (and occasionally CLI).

 5. **Monitor and Manage:**
    - Used the Heroku dashboard to monitor the application’s performance and logs.